arras-energy/gridlabd-old/docs/Module/Mysql/Import and Export.md

 ## Classes

-The `#classes|classes` table lists all the classes and properties defined (including those not in use).
+The `classes` table lists all the classes and properties defined (including those not in use).
 Runtime classes and properties are listed with a NULL module name.

 Table of classes
 ~~~